Mordell-Weil group as Galois modules: The Galois module structure of Mordell-Weil groups

 \subsection{Cyclic extensions}

 Suppose first that $G$ is a cyclic group of order $p$.
 Recall that we write $D_{K/k}$ for $\bigoplus_{v\in S} D_v$, which is a $\FF_p$-vector space in our situation.

 \begin{cor} Let $S_{\mathrm{r}}^0$ be the set of all ramified places in $k$ not lying above $p$ and at which $E$ has good reduction.
+Then

-If no place of bad reduction and no place above $p$ ramifies, then we have equality. \end{cor} Though the calculations extend easily to all cases such that $E$ has good ordinary reduction at all places above $p$ that are ramified in $K/k$. \begin{proof} First the dimension of $D_{K/k}$ is larger than the sum of the dimensions of $D_v$ for all places excluding the ramified places above $p$ and the ramified places at which $E$ has bad reduction.
+If no place of bad reduction and no place above $p$ ramifies, then we have equality. \end{cor}

+\begin{proof} First the dimension of $D_{K/k}$ is larger than the sum of the dimensions of $D_v$ for all places excluding the ramified places above $p$ and the ramified places at which $E$ has bad reduction.
 For the remaining $v$, we calculated $D_v$ in Proposition~\ref{easy_d_prop} and we can simplify it a bit because $G$ is cyclic of order $p$. \end{proof}

-Recall that, by Proposition~\ref{cyclic_lattices_prop}, there are only~3 indecomposable $\ZZ_p[G]$-lattices $\ZZ_p$, $A$ and $\ZZ_p[G]$ in this case.
+Recall that, by Proposition~\ref{cyclic_lattices_prop}, there are only three indecomposable $\ZZ_p[G]$-lattices $\ZZ_p$, $A$ and $\ZZ_p[G]$ in this case.
 We note that $M$ cannot be determined by $\rk E(K)$ and $\rk E(k)$ only, but they will determine it together with the order of $H^1(G,M)$.